-- · Acknowledge and promote the mouri of waterbodies and the Mana Whenua concept of putting wai first - te Mana o te Wai. - Support efforts to reduce human and industrial waste making its way into and contaminating local waterways. - · Improve the quality of water by planting, protecting, and maintaining native plants to reduce erosion and sedimentation and prevent the spread of introduced pest plants and fishes. - Protect and enhance wetlands so they can purify water and help reduce flooding and mitigate the effects of drought. - · Improve access to all waterways and catchments for native fish and tuna (eels). - · Support the planting of trees on hills and near streams to reduce land run-off.
+- · Acknowledge and promote the mouri of waterbodies and the Mana Whenua concept of putting wai first - te Mana o te Wai. - Support efforts to reduce human and industrial waste making its way into and contaminating local waterways. - · Improve the quality of water by planting, protecting, and maintaining native plants to reduce erosion and sedimentation and prevent the spread of introduced pest plants and fishes. - Protect and enhance wetlands so they can purify water and help reduce flooding and mitigate the effects of drought. - · Support the planting of trees on hills and near streams to reduce land run-off.